-It is worth noting that the processing times of your application will vary from person to person, as factors such as program, eligibility and completeness of your application will play a vital role in the success of your application.
+It is worth noting that the Canada processing time of your application will vary from person to person, as factors such as program, eligibility and completeness of your application will play a vital role in the success of your application.

 Should you have any questions or concerns on how to get started, feel free to get in touch with a Regulated Canadian Immigration Consultant (RCIC) today.